 My guru, Shrila Prabhupada initiated 3 disciples with the name of Karnamrita das, and I am the middle one.
-So I could answer that I am the insignificant servant of Prabhupada (with one big head of fluff) who was initiated in Los Angeles in August 1970, or I could say I am the husband of Archana-siddhi the well known devotee therapist and BTG author, or the I am the pujari, or I am the healer New Agy one, etc. We all have so many ways in which we may be know or designated that are to our liking or not.
+So I could answer that I am the insignificant servant of Prabhupada (with one big head of fluff) who was initiated in Los Angeles in August 1970, or I could say I am the husband of Archana-siddhi the well-known devotee therapist and BTG author, or the I am the pujari, or I am the energy healer, counselor, etc. We all have so many ways in which we may be know or designated that are to our liking or not.

 Lord Brahma is greeted by Krishna's doorman in Dvarka at one of his palaces and asks,

 "What is your name so I may tell Lord Krishna who has come, desiring his audience."